Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Introduction

-Coming back to propagating geometries described by a conservative evolution, 2D spatial thermalization to the classical Rayleigh-Jeans (RJ) equilibrium distribution has been predicted for optical waves propagating in a multimode fiber \cite{aschieri11} on the basis of the wave turbulence theory \cite{zakharov92,nazarenko11,Newell-Rumpf,shrira-nazarenko13,PR14,PRL19}.
-The finite number of modes of an optical beam in guided configuration accelerates the rate of thermalization to the RJ equilibrium, and also regularizes the ultraviolet catastrophe inherent to classical waves.
+In this context, the thermalization of classical optical waves toward the Rayleigh–Jeans (RJ) equilibrium distribution has attracted considerable attention in recent years.
+In particular, when restricting the analysis to purely monochromatic optical beams -- thereby neglecting temporal dynamics and focusing exclusively on the transverse spatial degrees of freedom -- the problem reduces to a 2D spatial thermalization process.
+Within this framework, 2D thermalization toward the classical RJ distribution has been predicted for optical waves propagating in multimode fibers \cite{aschieri11}, on the basis of the wave turbulence theory \cite{zakharov92,nazarenko11,Newell-Rumpf,shrira-nazarenko13,PR14,PRL19}.
+The finite number of modes of an optical beam in guided configuration accelerates the rate of thermalization to the RJ equilibrium, and also regularizes the ultraviolet (UV) catastrophe inherent to classical waves.
 It is in this guided-wave configuration that RJ thermalization has recently been experimentally studied in the transverse 2D spatial dynamics of a quasi-monochromatic speckle beam that propagates in a multimode fiber \cite{PRL20,EPL21,pourbeyram22,mangini22,podivilov22,mangini23}.
 This process is associated with the spatial beam self-cleaning effect \cite{wright16,krupa17}, whose physical mechanism has been investigated in different theoretical works \cite{PRL19,podivilov19,PRA19,christodoulides19,sidelnikov19,parto19,makris20,makris22}, see also the reviews \cite{ferraro23,ferraro25_rev}.
-Furthermore, it has been pointed out that, for higher-order modes, the output mode power distribution that accompanies the beam self-cleaning experiments of \cite{mangini22,pourbeyram22} can be fitted by the BE law \cite{zitelli23}, as it was confirmed by experiments in relatively long spans of graded-index (GRIN) multimode fibers \cite{zitelli23,zitelli24}.
-On the other hand, recent experiments indicate that beam-cleaning in a dissipative double-clad fiber can be understood in analogy to BE condensation \cite{steinmeyer24}.
 From a broader perspective, this intense activity has given rise to the emerging topical area of optical thermodynamics \cite{christodoulides19,wright22,kottos20,kottos23,ren23,efremidis24_press,efremidis24,ren25}.
 In this context, different important achievements have been obtained, among which we may highlight the prediction \cite{christodoulides19} and experimental observation of negative temperature equilibrium states \cite{PRL23,muniz23,ferraro25}, the calorimetry of photon gases \cite{ferraro24}, their Joule-Thomson expansion \cite{kirsch25}, and the development of non-equilibrium thermodynamic approaches \cite{PRL22,lu24,kottos24,liu25,efremidis25}.